 Many businesses perceive live chat and social media as two very exclusive channels, with separate purposes to be used in very different situations.
 But as talked about here, their platitude of overlapping benefits show that the two platforms are not that different and they both have their own, sometimes joint, advantages to bring to the table.

-HelpOnClick is one company helping businesses integrate live chat with social media thanks to its dedicated Facebook app.
+HelpOnClick is one company helping businesses integrate live chat and social media together, thanks to its dedicated Facebook app.
 The app can place a live chat platform seamlessly onto any fan page of the leading social network, meaning customers can speak in private about issues via a platform they are already comfortable and familiar with.